wlangera/gcube-bcubed-hack/paper.md

 It was *a priori* decided by the first author to build the simulation framework using the R programming language as an R package, where participants could collaborate efficiently with each other via GitHub (https://github.com/).
 A repository for this package was prepared under the name 'simcuber' and a code structure was proposed for the framework (see next section).

+Common guidelines for software development (e.g. related to coding style, function naming and unit testing) were mentioned to ensure efficient collaboration as well as future maintenance and development [@huybrechts2024guidelines].

 ### Code architecture
 General code architecture of the package was proposed following preparation of the hackathon by the first author.
 As indicated in the introduction, the simulation framework and thus the R package can be divided into three different processes related to different variables that depend on *species*, *observation*, *space* and *time*.